 transcriptionist alone!
 On the other hand,

 technology is likely to improve.
+But when?

-When making that decision consider the following
+When making a decision consider the following points:

 - Costs more overall